chef/chef-web-docs/chef_master/source/knife.rst

    * - Topic
      - Description
    * - `Setting up Knife </knife_setup.html>`_
-     - Configure knife to interact with your organization's Chef server and infrastructure.
+     - Configure knife to interact with your organization's Chef Infra Server and infrastructure.
    * - `Knife Common Options </knife_options.html>`_
      - Common options that are available for all knife subcommands.
    * - `config.rb </config_rb.html>`__